 There is even greater news here!
 The therapies associated with these increased CPT codes get and keep patients actively engaged in their therapy.
 They cannot be done at home, and (with BTE equipment), and they provide progress visuals for patients.
 These provide powerful motivators for a patient to continue making and keeping appointments.
 In an era of high copays, giving patients strong, therapy-based motivators undeniably benefits your clinic.

 All this good news on the reimbursement side of rehabilitation has been a long time coming.
-We encourage you to explore how codes have changed in your jurisdiction, and take the necessary steps to start charging these codes where appropriate.
+We encourage you to explore how codes have changed in your jurisdiction, and take the necessary steps to start using these codes where appropriate.
 Explore documentation tips for common rehabilitation CPT codes here.

 If you’d like any assistance in understanding how these codes work, please contact us.
 We’re here to help grow your clinic.